-A: The PGF committee is made up of two staff members, two faculty members, and five students.
+A: The PGF committee is made up of two staff members, two faculty members, and five students who review and vote on the applications.

 Q: Who can I contact with additional questions?

 A: If you have any questions that aren't answered in this packet, don't hesitate to email pgf@gmu.edu and your question will be rerouted to someone who can best help you.